 Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders must know two things about you: whether you can pay back the loan, and your willingness to repay the loan.
 To figure out your ability to pay back the loan, they look at your debt-to-income ratio.
 To calculate your willingness to repay the loan, they look at your credit score.

-The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-Your FICO score ranges from 350 (high risk) to 850 (low risk).
+The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
 For details on FICO, read more here.

 Your credit score is a result of your repayment history.
-They never take into account your income, savings, amount of down payment, or demographic factors like sex ethnicity, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was envisioned as a way to assess a borrower's willingness to repay the loan while specifically excluding any other irrelevant factors.
+They don't consider your income, savings, down payment amount, or personal factors like gender, race, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was envisioned as a way to take into account only that which was relevant to a borrower's likelihood to pay back the lender.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score considers positive and negative items in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
+Your score is based on both the good and the bad in your credit report.
+Late payments count against your score, but a consistent record of paying on time will raise it.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
-This history ensures that there is enough information in your report to build an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They may need to build up a credit history before they apply for a loan.
+For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
+This history ensures that there is enough information in your credit to calculate a score.
+If you don't meet the criteria for getting a score, you might need to establish your credit history before you apply for a mortgage loan.

 At Prime Capital Mortgage Corp, we answer questions about Credit reports every day.
-Give us a call at 248-644-1200.
+Give us a call: 248-644-1200.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.